 2016 Shortlisted to the Ibero-American Arts Award exhibition – Sala Brasil, Embassy of Brazil London, UK – 15 Nov – 8Dec

 2014 Awarded “Best Brazilian Visual Artist in the UK” by the Brazilian International Press Awards Reino Unido – Park Plaza Westminster Hotel – London, UK – Nov

-2013 Awarded “Best Brazilian Visual Artist in the UK” by the Brazilian International Press Awards Reino Unido – Brazilian Embassy of London, UK – Sept
+2013 Awarded “Best Brazilian Visual Artist in the UK” by the Brazilian International Press Awards Reino Unido – Embassy of Brazil London, UK – Sept

 2013 “Wiki-Art Challenge” Award presented by Wiki-Art @ Art + Tech Hackathon – NEM Summit – Nantes, France – 29-29 Oct